moshix/mvs/README.md

 # MVS, z/OS, VM/370 and z/VM Utilities

+Tapes are the standard way to exchange files, utilities and information between mainframe information.
+Some mainframe shops are now connected thru the HNET Bitnet II international dial-up network.
+I also noticed recently the industry is moving towards the world wide web, we is why I now make this colleciton of tools and utiliteis available on Github on this crazy new world of the web!

 this repository includes some very useful utilities for people working with MVS, z/OS, VM/SP and z/VM on real mainframes or emulated ones.
 Most of the topics covered by these programs are covered in my youtube mainframe channel here: https://www.youtube.com/channel/UCR1ajTWGiUtiAv8X-hpBY7w

 Here are some of the programs and tools included in this repo: